North 24 Parganas district: History

-British Raj
+Pre-independence

 The territory of Greater 24 Parganas were under the Satgaon (ancient Saptagram, now in Hoogly district) administration during the Mughal era and later it was included in Hoogly chakla (district under post-Mughal Nawabi rule) during the rule of Murshid Quli Khan.
 In 1757, after the Battle of Plassey, Nawab Mir Jafar conferred the Zamindari of 24 parganas and janglimahals (small administrative units) upon the British East India Company.
 These Parganas are: 1.
 Akbarpur, 2.
 Amirpur, 3.
 Asimabad, 4.
 Balia, 5.
 Baridhati, 6.
 Basandhari, 7.
-Calcutta, 8.
-Dakshin Sagar, 9.
-Garh, 10.
-Hathiagarh, 11.
-Ikhtiarpur, 12.
-Kharijuri, 13.
-Khaspur, 14.
-Maidanmal or Mednimall, 15.
-Magura, 16.
-Mayda, 17.
-Manpur, 18.
-Murnagacha, 19.
-Paika, 20.
-Pechakul, 21.
-Satal, 22.
-Shahnagar, 23.
-Shahpur, and 24.
+Birati, 8.
+Calcutta, 9.
+Dakshin Sagar, 10.
+Garh, 11.
+Hathiagarh, 12.
+Ikhtiarpur, 13.
+Kharijuri, 14.
+Khaspur, 15.
+Maidanmal or Mednimall, 16.
+Magura, 17.
+Mayda, 18.
+Manpur, 19.
+Murnagacha, 20.
+Paika, 21.
+Pechakul, 22.
+Satal, 23.
+Shahnagar, 24.
+Shahpur, and 25.
 Uttar Pargana (O'Mally, L.S.S.
 (1914) Bengal District Gazetteers: 24 Parganas.
 Page 44).
-Since then, this entire territory is known as 'Twentyfour Parganas'.
+Since then, this entire territory is known as '24 Parganas'.

 In 1751, the Company assigned John Zephaniah Holwell as zemindar of the District.
 In 1759, after the Bengali War of 1756–1757, the Company assigned it to Lord Clive as a personal Jaghir (zamindari) and after his death it again came under the direct authority of the company.

 In 1793, during the rule of Lord Cornwallis, entire Sunderbans were in Twentyfour Parganas.
 In 1802, some parganas on the western banks of river Hoogly were included into it.
 These parganas were in Nadia earlier.
 In 1814, a separate collectorate was established in Twenty-four Parganas.
 In 1817, Falta and Baranagar and in 1820, some portions of Nadia's Balanda and Anwarpur were encompassed to it.
 In 1824, portions of Barasat, Khulna and Bakhargunge (now in Bangladesh) were also included to it.
 In 1824, the district headquarters was shifted from Kolkata to Baruipur, but in 1828, it was removed to Alipore.
 In 1834, the district was split into two districts – Alipore and Barasat, but later these were united again.

-In 1905, some portion of this district around the Sunderbans was detached and linked to Khulna and Barishal.
+In 1905, some portion of this district around the Sunderbans was detached and linked to Khulna and Barisal.
 These parts remained in Bangladesh territories where Jessore's Bangaon was joined to Twentyfour Pargana after the 1947 partition.